lerouxb/teenytest-e2e/README.md

 * afterEach will close any pages you created with newPage()
 * afterAll closes the browser

+If you want to take screenshots when tests fail, then also register teenytest-e2e as a teenytest plugin in your package.json.
+By default screenshots will be stored in a directory called `screenshots`.
+This can be configured by setting the environment variable `SCREENSHOT_DIR`.

 global.newPage() creates a new wrapped page that has internals.methods wrapped and exposed.
 It only wraps a whitelist of methods to keep the API lean so other browsers can hopefully be supported in future.

 ## Killer features